If you want to see full details of the Youth Activities programme and pictures of previous workshops go to:

 What we do

 Once a month (on the second Saturday afternoon 1pm – 4pm) we provide workshops, in a wide variety of topics related to science, technology, engineering and maths.
-These workshops are organised in a caring, safe, learning environment which gives children and young people a chance to practice study, research and presentation skills.
+These workshops are organised in a caring, safe, learning environment which gives children and young people a chance to practise study, research and presentation skills.

 We work closely with local institutions of higher education, receiving advice from academic staff and also input from undergraduate and postgraduate students who are passionate about sharing their subject knowledge.
 In addition, students from the Bath based, world famous Norland College for nannies, assist with the supervision of our workshops.